-3. To receive accommodations, the student must meet with the Computer Science and Engineering OSD Liaison in the Undergraduate Student Affairs Office (Building EBU 3B, 1st floor, west wing, room 1200).
-If the course instructor has elected to coordinate a student's accommodations, the student must still turn in a copy of their AFA letter(s), signed by the instructor(s), to the CSE Department OSD Liaison.
+3. To receive accommodations, the student must meet with the Computer Science and Engineering OSD Liaison.
+The student should visit the Undergraduate Student Affairs Office (Building EBU 3B, 1st floor, west wing, room 1200) during their scheduled office hours and ask for the OSD Liaison at the check-in desk.
 To this meeting, the student should bring:

 - AFA letters for each CSE Course they are enrolled in.

 - A list of all exams in ALL CSE COURSES they are enrolled in.
 Include the scheduled date, time and location of each exam.